forsythetony/Mizzou/README.md

   *   Estimated number of people at the dining hall
   *   Estimated walking time from your location to the dining hall
 *   Number of swipes remaining in upper right corner
-*   Warning message telling the user that he/she is low on swipes.
+*   Warning message telling the user that he/she is low on swipes

 ###   About this version